darryldecode/laravel-starter-kit/readme.md

 - username: admin@gmail.com
 - password: 12345678

+IMPORTANT!!

+Remove the "demo" middleware on the web routes.
+It can be found here: `routes/web.php`. this middleware if only for demo purpose to prevent viewers to modify data on a live demo site

 <h3 id="user-group-permissions">User, Groups & Permissions</h3>

 - Get current logged in user or Get User